 Students wishing to work part-time on and off campus may register with the Student Employment Office located in the Counselling and Career Centre.
-Students, who are employed through our Office may work no more than twenty hours per week when classes are in session and must maintain a minimum grade point average of 2.0.
+Students, who are employed through the Office may work no more than twenty hours per week when classes are in session and must maintain a minimum grade point average of 2.0 each semester.